Discover a Healthier You with Livin' the Dream Daily!

 • Wild Yam Complex is an herbal blend that supports progesterone production – a happy, laid-back hormone.
 Contains Wild Yam, Shatavari, St John’s Wort, Sage, Black Cohosh and Korean Ginseng.
 These herbs support mood and positivity, support estrogen and progesterone balance.
 They can be considered adaptogens that support resilience to stress, so wonderful for a number of reasons!
 My only caution would be if you tend to have heartburn/reflux – can irritate the stomach lining if it’s already weak.

-Please call our office at (404) 973-0188 if interested in a personalized consult, and to order vitamins.
+Please call our office at (404) 973-0188 if interested in a personalized consult.

 Looking Ahead…